Use Salesforce Optimizer to Improve Your Org (4 Practical Methods)

 Workflow Rules and Process Builder

 Salesforce Optimizer checks workflow rules and Process Builder flows for issues.
-It looks for inactive or redundant rules that can be removed and spots rules that might slow down system performance.
+It looks for inactive or redundant rules to remove and flags rules that might slow down system performance.

 The optimizer suggests ways to combine similar rules to improve efficiency.
 It may recommend moving some workflows to Flow, Salesforce’s newer automation tool.
 This can help reduce clutter and make processes easier to manage.